 The Perfectionist's Paradox

-And when criticism comes, as it always does, she doesn't hear "your product is overpriced" or "your science is questionable."
+When criticism comes, she doesn't hear "your product is overpriced" or "your science is questionable."
 She hears "you're not good."
-And for a Type 1, that's the wound that never quite heals.
+For a Type 1, that's the wound that never quite heals.

 Disclaimer: This analysis of Gwyneth Paltrow's Enneagram type is speculative, based on publicly available information, and may not reflect her actual personality type.